 Ogiek people are classified under the Nilo-hamatic speakers Ogiek people have a language called Ogiek.
-Ogiek people have language considered to be having both Maasai and Kalenjin people words but with an absolute different dialect and of course different culture and traditions Ogiek people are minority in the Districts which the Maasai and the Kalenjin are the majority Ogiek population is estimated to be approximately 20,000 people.
+Ogiek people have language considered to be having both Maasai and Kalenjin people words.
+The language is to be an absolute different dialect and of course different culture and traditions.
+Ogiek people are minority in the Districts which the Maasai and the Kalenjin are the majority.
+Ogiek population is estimated to be approximately 20,000 people.
 The Maasai nicknamed them “ iltorobo” that meant a poor person without herds of cattle.

 The Ogiek people are a hunter gatherer group and solely depend on the forest for food, medicine, shelter and preservation of their culture.
 Majority of its members live in Mau forest, in the great Rift Valley Province, being the largest and the only remaining forest dwellers in Kenya.